Mamaweegee123/MediaWave2000/README.md

 ## Credits

-Inspired by the concept behind [FieldStation42](https://github.com/shane-mason/FieldStation42) — built for everyone who loved the idea but couldn't get it working.
+Inspired by the concept behind [FieldStation42](https://github.com/shane-mason/FieldStation42) — built for everyone who loved the idea but couldn't get it working, and everyone who misses watching cable TV.

 ---
 **NO copyrighted media is included with MediaWave 2000.
 Users must supply their own legally obtained media files.** *Pwease >.<*